ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 2. Specify a meaningful campaign name for the attack.

 3. Specify the target recipient.
-A targeted recipient must have an Exchange Online Mailbox in order for the attack to be successful.
+A targeted recipient must have an Exchange Online mailbox in order for the attack to be successful.

 4. Specify a set of passwords to use for the attack.
 To do this, you can use a text (.txt) file for your list of passwords.
 The text file cannot exceed 10 MB in file size.
 Use one password per line, and make sure to include a hard return after the last password in your list.